guardian/price-migration-engine/android-price-rise/README.md

 The script outputs a CSV file listing every product_id/region that was updated.

 Use the `--dry-run` parameter to check the changes before running the script for real.

-### Credentials
-The scripts require credentials for a Google service account to be store in AWS Parameter Store.

-The Parameter Store key is configured in `./googleClient.ts`.